BrightFocus Foundation

 BrightFocus Foundation is a nonprofit organization based in Clarksburg, Maryland.
-BrightFocus funds groundbreaking research in an urgent effort to discover cures for Alzheimer's disease, macular degeneration and glaucoma, and provides expert information and free English and Spanish resources to increase awareness about these diseases.
-Through its flagship research programs—Alzheimer’s Disease Research, National Glaucoma Research, and Macular Degeneration Research—the Foundation is currently supporting a $75 million portfolio of 287 scientific projects worldwide.
-BrightFocus has awarded nearly $275 million in groundbreaking medical research funding since inception and supports research and provides public education and free printed brochures and publications on brain and eye diseases, including Alzheimer's disease, macular degeneration and glaucoma.
+BrightFocus funds research in an effort to discover cures for Alzheimer's disease, macular degeneration and glaucoma, and provides information and free English and Spanish resources to increase awareness about these diseases.
+Through its research programs — Alzheimer’s Disease Research, National Glaucoma Research, and Macular Degeneration Research — the Foundation has awarded nearly $290 million in research funding.
+BrightFocus provides free public education and free printed brochures and publications on brain and eye diseases in English and Spanish, including Alzheimer's disease, macular degeneration, and glaucoma.
 BrightFocus has active research grants in 17 countries and at 154 institutions.
-BrightFocus Foundation offers free low vision audio chats monthly.
+BrightFocus Foundation offers free monthly low-vision audio podcast programs with medical experts on Glaucoma and Macular Degeneration and a free expert Alzheimer's video series called "Zoom in On Alzheimer's and Dementia" with medical doctors.

 History

 BrightFocus was founded on May 15, 1973, as The American Health Assistance Foundation (AHAF) by husband and wife team, Janette Michaels and Eugene Michaels as Executive Director and President, respectively, and funded research that led to the development of the first artificial heart.

 In 2012, BrightFocus Foundation partnered with three other nonprofit organizations as the 21st Century Brain Trust, which was the runner-up in the Collaborate Activate Innovation Challenge, a competition sponsored by Sanofi US, for the Trust's work in developing mobile applications that detect early symptoms of Alzheimer's disease.
 Effective 1 February 2013 AHAF changed its name to BrightFocus Foundation.
 The charity selected the new name to better communicate its goals, "to save mind and sight," according to BrightFocus President and CEO Stacy Pagos Haller.

-BrightFocus Foundation funded two researchers who went on to win Nobel prizes, Dr. Paul Greengard and Dr. Stanley Prusiner.
-BrightFocus funded Dr. Joel Schuman, who found the first biomarker for glaucoma and improved OCT.
+BrightFocus Foundation funded two researchers who went on to win Nobel prizes, Paul Greengard and Stanley B. Prusiner.
+BrightFocus funded Joel S. Schuman, who found the first biomarker for glaucoma and improved OCT.

 BrightFocus Foundation provided early funding that led to the first-ever Alzheimer's disease blood test development.